wavefrontHQ/docs/pages/doc/integrations_new_changed_2021.md

 Made improvements to the following integrations in March 2021:

 * Catchpoint:
-  * Labels in Catchpoint are available as point tags in VMware Aria Operations for Applications.
+  * Labels in Catchpoint are available as point tags in Tanzu Observability.
-  * Insight Settings in Catchpoint, such as tracepoints and indicators, are available as metrics in Operations for Applications.
+  * Insight Settings in Catchpoint, such as tracepoints and indicators, are available as metrics in Tanzu Observability.
 * OpenTelemetry -- Fixed broken links in the setup instructions
 * Istio -- Fixed broken links in the setup instructions
 * Kubernetes: